 Unless… life washes you ashore at one of the wonderful islands like El Nido, Palawan – one of over 7000 islands at the Philippines.

-El Nido, or ‘Hell Nido’ like it is also called in the meantime is a deceptive paradise !
+El Nido or ‘Hell Nido’ like it is also called in the meantime is a deceptive paradise!

 The offered boat trips to the beautiful islands around El Nido in the traditional Banca Boats are as mentioned, the main attraction for tourists.
 Just be aware, that it does not matter if you decide to go on tour A, B, C or D, you will encounter and share all those places with many tourists.
-The landscape is beautiful without no doubt but personally I do not recommend any of the offered bout tours.
-Instead check if you can find some more people to share a private boat, it is defiantly worth it.
+The landscape is beautiful without no doubt but personally, I do not recommend any of the offered bout tours.
+Instead, check if you can find some more people to share a private boat, it is defiantly worth it.
 If you decide to join one of the regular tours don’t be surprised if you need lots of patience in general (or while the skippers are fighting to get anchorage ground in the overcrowded bays).
-I know my details and information about El Nido do not sound very inviting but what I try here is, to prevent from disappointment.
-Do not get me wrong, Palawan has lots to discover, just make sure you are the explorer !
-The coast guard of El Nido had lately a dramatic increase of rescues from the open ocean because many (unexperienced) guests renting sea kayaks and totally overestimating the current, waves, tides and themselves.
+I know my details and information about El Nido do not sound very inviting but what I try here is, to prevent disappointment.
+Do not get me wrong, Palawan has lots to discover, just make sure you are the explorer!
+The coast guard of El Nido had lately a dramatic increase of rescues from the open ocean because many (inexperienced) guests renting sea kayaks and totally overestimating the current, waves, tides and themselves.

 The demand for the tours is so high that they are getting even more boats now, prices are constantly increasing (not just for the boat tours) and with the increase, risks and accidents are found more often.
 Like many places in the Philippines business is very chaotic and uncontrolled and because of demand the recently introduced some Party – Boats (surprise !!!)